-Clans also have animals that are associated with them, such as the bear, crow, or hummingbird, and a number of Native American tribes have fox clans.
+Clans also have animals that are associated with them, such as the bear, crow, or hummingbird clans, and a number of Native American tribes have fox clans.
 Tribes that have fox clans include the Creek, Hopi, Menominee, and Blackfoot.

 Fox Symbolism to the Meskwaki People

-The Meskwaki People are another Native American tribe who are associated with the fox.
+The Meskwaki People are another Native American tribe who associate themselves with the fox.
 Hailing from the area around the Great Lakes, the Meskwaki People first came into contact with French traders around the 17th century.
-The French apparently met member of a Meskwaki fox clan, and assumed that the entire tribe was a fox tribe instead of a clan within a greater tribe.
-To this day, the Meskwaki are still referred to as the Fox People.
+The French apparently met members of a Meskwaki fox clan and assumed that the entire tribe was a fox tribe instead of a clan within a greater tribe.
+To this day, the Meskwaki are still referred to as the Fox People.11

-For the Moche People, who lived from the 1st to 8th century in in what is now modern-day Peru, the fox was a sacred animal.
-The Moche depicted the fox in their artwork as a warrior.
-But what made the fox special is that he only used his mind to fight battles, never engaging in physical warfare.
+For the Moche People, who lived from the 1st to 8th century in what is now modern-day Peru, the fox was a sacred animal.12 The Moche depicted the fox in their artwork as a warrior.
+But what made the fox special was that he only used his mind to fight battles, never engaging in physical warfare.

 In Asian folklore, foxes were also revered.
-In some cultures, they were viewed as sacred beings with mystical powers, and in others mischievous tricksters.
+Some cultures viewed them as sacred beings who possessed mystical powers, while others viewed them as mischievous tricksters.

 Foxes in Japanese Folklore

 The word for fox in Japanese is “Kitsune,” and there are many popular stories about Kitsune in Japan.
 In Yōkai folklore, which centers around creatures with supernatural powers, foxes can shapeshift from fox to human and back again.
-According to these legends, the fox gains more super natural powers and wisdom with age.
-Some of the powers Kitsune possess include creating fire and lightning, entering people’s dreams, and bending time and space.
+According to these legends, the fox gains more supernatural powers and wisdom with age.
+Some of the powers Kitsune possess include creating fire and lightning, entering people’s dreams, and bending time and space.13

-In both Japanese and Chinese cultures, the fox is viewed as a powerful ally who can help drive demons and other evils spirits away.
-However, the Chinese view of foxes is somewhat mixed.
-In China, the fox was also seen as a female temptress who could entice men into having extramarital affairs.
+In both Japanese and Chinese cultures, the fox is viewed as a powerful ally who can help drive demons and other evil spirits away.14 However, the Chinese view of foxes is somewhat mixed.
+In China, the fox was also seen as a female temptress who could entice men into having extramarital affairs.15

-In ancient Mesopotamia, which today is the area between the Tigris and Euphrates rivers in Iraq, Kuwait, Turkey, and Syria, the fox was a sacred being.
-The fox served as the messenger for the ancient goddess Ninhursag, who was an Earth goddess, or goddess of fertility.
+In ancient Mesopotamia, which today is the area between the Tigris and Euphrates rivers in Iraq, Kuwait, Turkey, and Syria, the fox was a sacred being.16 The fox served as the messenger for the ancient goddess Ninhursag, who was an Earth and fertility goddess.17

 Fox Symbolism in the Bible

-In the Bible, foxes are used as metaphors, and often negative ones.
-Some believe that these negative connotations, as those with wolves, helped lead to the mistrust, abuse, and exploitation of these animals in the modern day.
+In the Bible, foxes are used as metaphors, and often negative ones.18 Some believe that these negative connotations, as are those of wolves, helped lead to the mistrust, abuse, and exploitation of these animals in modern times.